Open Corner Sliding Doors

 A floating roof, seemingly defying the laws of gravity, coupled with the flush floor finishes of the minimal windows systems, can create a striking open appearance to even the smallest of extensions.

 An open corner detail can also work well on inverted corners, creating courtyard spaces with dynamic movement options from the internal areas to external areas.
 These are great for basement light wells or inner garden courtyards.
+These sliding doors can open on corners from 65 degrees to 177 degrees, as well as 90 degree corners.

 Where a cantilevered roof or similar is being introduced to maximise on the open nature of the open corner sliding doors designers must keep in mind that these slim framed sliding glass doors can only take a live load deflection of +/-5mm.